Jorge Ortiz (Chilean footballer)

-Jorge Eduardo Ortiz Torres (born 23 January 2004) is a Chilean professional footballer who plays as a striker for Deportes La Serena on loan from Universidad Católica.
+Jorge Eduardo Ortiz Torres (born 23 January 2004) is a Chilean professional footballer who plays as a striker for Deportes Copiapó on loan from Universidad Católica.

 Club career

 Ortiz made his professional debut playing for Universidad Catolica in a 2023 against O'higgins on 22 April 2023.
 He was loaned out to Deportes La Serena for the 2025 season.
+The next season, he was loaned out to Deportes Copiapó in the Chilean second level.